- No categories

 Pascual worked as a community development organizer and human rights advocate in Montreal from 1970 until his retirement in 2014.
 He worked and volunteered with an organization that strived to improve healthcare services for members of ethno cultural communities residing in Quebec.
 In 2004, he was diagnosed with Type 2 diabetes but believes his condition had gone undiagnosed prior to this.
 He stresses the importance of interdisciplinary, holistic and culturally sensitive approaches for education, training, assessment, diagnosis and treatment of patients in the healthcare system – particularly when working with newcomers.
 Immigrating into a new country is often traumatic, meaning culturally sensitive care and accommodation of diversity should be a priority to reduce barriers to accessing care and treatment.
 He promotes the importance of self-esteem and training the mind and the spirit to harmonize with all organs of the body.
 He believes that faith and will power can have healing powers even with chronic conditions like diabetes.

-Sasha is a wife and mother of 4 who is passionate about Type 1 Diabetes advocacy because of her son, Brayson (age 8), who has been living with the disease since the age of 2.
-She became a patient partner with Diabetes Action Canada in September 2017 and serves as a member of Diabetes Action Canada’s Collective Patient Circle, Indigenous Patient Circle, and Steering Council .
+Sasha is a wife and mother of four who is passionate about Type 1 Diabetes advocacy because of her son, Brayson (age 9), who has been living with the condition since the age of 2.
+She became a patient partner with Diabetes Action Canada in September 2017 and serves as a member of Diabetes Action Canada’s Collective Patient Circle, Indigenous Patient Circle, and Steering Council.
 She also advocates through Diabetes Canada and JDRF, as well as social media platforms, sharing her family’s Type 1 journey.
 She has presented at numerous conferences, including the Annual Diabetes Canada Conference in 2019, Society for Medical Decision Making Annual Symposium speaking on “Medical Decision Making Across the Lifespan”, and a Live Well with Diabetes Event.
 Her family plans support group meetings, parade floats to spread awareness for the Type 1 Community in her city, and other fundraising events.
-She hopes to help bridge the gap between the research world and lived-experience by sharing her story and first hand knowledge of the disease.
+She hopes to help bridge the gap between the research world and lived-experience by sharing her story and first hand knowledge of the condition.

 Over the last 30 years, Dr. Després and his team have studied obesity and adiposity and how they relate to health outcomes, with a strong focus on risk factors for cardiovascular disease and type 2 diabetes.
 Through series of cardiometabolic imaging studies, his group has shown that visceral/ectopic fat depots are key drivers of complications that had, in the past, been associated with excess body fat.
 The team has also documented how excess visceral adiposity/ectopic fat is associated with a constellation of atherogenic and diabetogenic abnormalities often referred to as the metabolic syndrome.
 The group is also active in the study of etiologic factors responsible for the selective accumulation of visceral/ectopic fat and is currently focussing on the contribution of nutritional and other lifestyle factors including physical activity/exercise.
 Finally, the team is heavily involved in the development of simple tools to assess and target lifestyle risk factors in clinical practice.

 Dr Sophie Desroches, PhD, RD, is Professor at Université Laval School of Nutrition, in Quebec City, Canada.
-She is also a research scientist at the Institute of Nutrition and Functional Foods of Laval University.
+She is also a research scientist at the Centre Nutrition, santé et société (NUTRISS) at the Institute of Nutrition and Functional Foods of Laval University.
 Her research program aims to identify, develop and evaluate knowledge translation strategies that will optimize adherence to dietary advice for preventing and managing chronic diseases.
 Her more recently funded research projects have explored the use of social media, and more specifically blogs, as knowledge translation strategies to enhance adherence to evidence-based dietary advice for preventing and managing chronic diseases such as type 2 diabetes.

 Dr. Joyce Dogba is trained as a physician in Togo.
 She holds a Master degree in health economics and a PhD in Public Health.
 She is currently an assistant professor in the Department of Family and Emergency Medicine at Laval University.
 Her research agenda comprises evaluation of collaborative practices with patients-users in research and the education of health professionals.
 She is also interested in advancing stakeholders engagement science regarding how to meaningfully involve the underserved including immigrants in patient-oriented research.
 Joyce Dogba is a co-lead on patient engagement within the SRAP/SPOR Network in Diabetes and Related Complications.

-Arnaud Duhoux, PhD, is assistant professor in the Faculty of Nursing at the University of Montréal.
-He worked 6 years as a Registered Nurse, mainly with the homeless population.
+Arnaud Duhoux worked 6 years as a Registered Nurse, mainly with the homeless population.
 He is trained in epidemiology and public health and is an expert in quantitative analysis of administrative health data to measure performance in primary care.
 He is also the director of the strategic grouping on population mental health of the Quebec Population Health Research Network.

 Dr. El-Defrawy is Nanji Family Chair in Ophthalmology and Vision Sciences, Professor and Chair of the Department of Ophthalmology and Vision Sciences at the University of Toronto and the Ophthalmologist-in-Chief at Kensington Eye Institute.
 He is a Past President of the Canadian Ophthalmological Society and the Association of Canadian University Professors of Ophthalmology, and most recently was co-Chair of the Eye Health Council of Ontario.
 He was the Chair of the Department of Ophthalmology at Queen’s University, and Ophthalmologist-in-Chief at the University Hospitals in Kingston, Ontario from 2004 to 2012.